Ways to Comfort a Crying Baby

 First, check to be sure your baby isn’t hungry.
 Very young babies usually don’t eat much at one sitting and may become hungry 1 to 2 hours after a feeding.
 Feeding your baby might stop the crying.

-Offer a pacifier for sucking.
+- Offer a pacifier for sucking.
 Sucking can help babies relieve stress without crying.
-If you are breastfeeding, wait until it’s going well before you offer a pacifier.
+If you are breastfeeding, experts recommend waiting 3 or 4 weeks until it’s going well before you offer a pacifier.

 How to use the techniques